CIS565-Fall-2017/Project0-CUDA-Getting-Started/INSTRUCTION.md

      your program to run with only the NVIDIA card.
 In NVIDIA Control Panel, under "Manage 3D Settings," set "Multi-display/Mixed GPU acceleration" to "Single display performance mode".
-8. DXR Support:
-     * Open Visual Studio 2017.
-     * `File` > `Open` > `Project/Solution`
-     * Navigate to the `DXR/` folder and open `D3D12Raytracing.sln`
-     * In the solutions view, right click on `D3D12RaytracingHelloWorld` and then `Set as Startup Project`
-     * Build and run the project.
-This can be done by hitting `CTRL + F5`
-     * If you're able to see an app that displays a triangle, then you have `DXR` support on your machine.
-          * If the title of your app contains `(FL)` then this means that your machine is using the provided Fallback layer to emulate realtime raytracing with GPU compute cores.
-If you do not see this, then you actually have an RTX card!

 ### OS X & Linux